-- Consider flood lights with combined photosensors and motion sensors in the place of other security lighting options.
+- Consider LED flood lights with combined photosensors and motion sensors in the place of other security lighting options.

 - Make sure outdoor light fixtures have reflectors, deflectors, or covers to make more efficient use of the light source and help reduce light pollution.

 - Use timers and other controls to turn decorative lighting on and off.

 - Use outdoor solar lighting where applicable.